usdot-jpo-ode/TDx/spec-content/README.md

 [RoadRestrictionFeed](/spec-content/objects/RoadRestrictionFeed.md) | The root (highest-level) object of a **Road Restriction Feed** GeoJSON document.

 #### Road Events
-The following objects are used to describe events ocurring on roadways (road events) that impact the characteristics of the roadway and involve a change from the default state:
+The following objects are used to describe events occurring on roadways (road events) that impact the characteristics of the roadway and involve a change from the default state:

 Object | Description
 --- | ---